Variable selection and basis learning for ordinal classification: Sparse ordinal basis learning

-\begin{remark} It is natural to ask whether SOBL is equivalent to a two-step variable selection, first screening in ordinal variables then applying the multiclass LDA.
-The answer is no. Specifically, while SOBL aims to select the ordinal discriminant variables in $J_{disc}^{ord}$, the set is not in general equal to the variables selected by such a two-step method.
+\begin{remark} It is natural to ask whether SOBL is equivalent to the other choice of two-step variable selection, first screening in ordinal variables and then applying the multiclass LDA.
+The answer is no. Specifically, while SOBL aims to select the ordinal discriminant variables in $J_{disc}^{ord}$, the set $J_{disc}^{ord}$ is not in general equal to the variables selected by such a two-step method.
 As an example, consider the model introduced in Example \ref{example-1}.
 Suppose we only use the variables in $ J_{ord} = \{1, 2, 3, 4\} $ in finding the discriminative subspace.
-This two-step approach gives the discriminative basis matrix

-which implies that resulting discriminant variables are indexed $ \{1, 2, 3, 4\} $.
-This does not coincide with $ J_{disc}^{ord} = \{3, 4\} $, which is the target for SOBL.
+This two-step approach gives the discriminative basis matrix $ \Psi_{\mbox{ {MSDA}}}^o = (\Sigma_{1:4, 1:4})^{-1} M_{1:4, :} = [v_1, v_2]$ where $v_1=(0.6, 0.6, 1.7, -2.4)^\top$ and $v_2=(1, 1, 3, -4)^\top$.
+This implies that resulting discriminant variables are indexed $ \{1, 2, 3, 4\} $.
+This does not coincide with $ J_{disc}^{ord} = \{3, 4\} $, which is the target for SOBL and the OSBL basis.
 We mention in passing that such a two-step approach for ordinal classification was considered in \cite{zhang2018predicting}. \citeauthor{zhang2018predicting} proposed to first screen variables based on $p$-values obtained from univariate ordinal logistic regression, then to fit a Bayesian hierarchical ordinal logistic model with the screened variables. \end{remark}